 Homemade chocolate syrup uses only four ingredients and takes about 5 minutes.
 No reason to ever buy a bottle again!
+This is sure to be one of your favorite Quick Healthy Recipes.

 Believe it or not, chocolate syrup is a basic in our house.
 Don’t hate me, but my husband makes us cappuccinos every morning and drizzles just a bit of syrup in mine.
 Mmmm…it’s a wonderful way to wake up.
 Update: Go here to see Brian’s step-by-step video on how to make awesome cappuccinos at home!